kpyush/blog/README.md

 **Selection of Wireless Mesh Network Vs Star Network:**

-When we start thinking about the network topology following the following questions comes in mind.
+When we think about the network topology following the following questions pops up in our mind.

-* Why newer technologies are adopting mesh topology instead of star (Zigbee, Zwave, Thread, BLE-MESH).
-Which is significant contrast between usual star topology of WiFi where every device connects to router which act as concentrator.
+* Why newer technologies like Zigbee, Zwave, Thread and BLE-MESH are adopting mesh topology instead of star, which is significant contrast between usual star topology of WiFi where every device connects to router which act as concentrator.

 * [EETimes Blog](https://www.eetimes.com/document.asp?doc_id=1168414) states that reliability improvements (e.g. self-healing transmissions) are one of the main advantages of a mesh network, though this seems like a small advantage compared to the added complexity of setting up a mesh network.